Sqlldr Control File Defaultifempty

 Use

-clause is followed by a condition that is evaluated for each physical record, as it is read.
+CONTINUEIFif the number of physical records to be combined varies.
+TheCONTINUEIFclause is followed by a condition that is evaluated for each physical record, as it is read.
 For example, two records might be combined if a pound sign (#) were in byte position 80 of the first record.
 If any other character were there, the second record would not be added to the first.The full syntax for

-adds even more flexibility:
+CONTINUEIFadds even more flexibility:

 Description of the illustration continueif.gifTable 8-2 describes the parameters for the